 Waimea in Kauai County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 Location.
-21° 57.286′ N, 159° 40.026′ W. Marker is in Waimea, Hawaii, in Kauai County.
-Marker is at the intersection of Hawaii Route 50 and Panako Road, on the right Touch for map.
+21° 57.125′ N, 159° 39.91′ W. Marker is in Waimea, Hawaii, in Kauai County.
+Marker is at the intersection of Hawaii Route 50 and Waimea River, on the left when traveling west on State Route 50.
+Marker is located in Fort Elizabeth State Park.
+Touch for map.
 Marker is in this post office area: Waimea HI 96796, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Russian Fort Elizabeth (approx. ¼ mile away); Menehune Ditch (approx. 1.2 miles away); Spouting Horn Park (approx. 12.1 miles away); Prince Kūhiō Birthplace & Park (approx. 13.4 miles away); Yamamoto Store & Kōloa Hotel (approx. 13.4 miles away); Koloa, Birthplace of the Hawaiian Sugar Industry (approx. 13.4 miles away); Kōloa Missionary Church (approx. 13.4 miles away); Hanaka‘ape Bay & Kōloa Landing (approx. 13.8 miles away).
+Captain Cook Monument (approx. ¼ mile away); Menehune Ditch (approx. 1.3 miles away); Spouting Horn Park (approx. 11.9 miles away); Prince Kūhiō Birthplace & Park (approx. 13.2 miles away); Yamamoto Store & Kōloa Hotel (approx. 13.2 miles away); Koloa, Birthplace of the Hawaiian Sugar Industry (approx. 13.2 miles away); Kōloa Missionary Church (approx. 13.2 miles away); Kōloa Jodo Mission (approx. 13.4 miles away).
 Touch for a list and map of all markers in Waimea.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on June 8, 2013, by Bill Kirchner of Tucson, Arizona.
 This page has been viewed 634 times since then and 48 times this year.
 Photos: 1, 2, 3, 4. submitted on June 8, 2013, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.